 You can choose to take that ride, reflexively grabbing at any possible source of "who knows, maybe" value.
 Or you can choose to take a more measured approach, directing your in-season resources at commodities with more justifiable upside.
-The former process will yield full misses like Hazelbaker, and to a lesser degree, Stripling, but also a few out-of-the-blue hits like Aledmys Diaz was in 2016.
+The former process will yield full misses like Jeremy Hazelbaker (who?) but also a few out-of-the-blue hits like Aledmys Diaz was in 2016.
 The latter process would yield players who hit the ground running, like Max Kepler and Trea Turner, but also short-term misses like Jose Berrios and Archie Bradley.